-The foundation recommends that older policy owners complete durable power of attorney documents, appointing trusted loved ones to make decisions for them in case they become incapacitated.
+The foundation recommends that older policy owners complete durable power of attorney documents and appoint trusted loved ones to make decisions for them in case they become incapacitated.
 To enable the loved ones to make decisions concerning life insurance policies, the durable powers must include rights for insurance purposes, not just for other decisions, such as health care choices.

-Only the beneficiaries named on policies can collect death benefits from life insurance companies.
-This is why it's so important for policy owners to regularly review their life insurance decisions to make sure the named beneficiaries still are the people who should collect the money – especially if you’ve experienced major life changes.
+Only the beneficiaries named on policies can collect death benefits.
+This is why it’s so important for policy owners to regularly review their life insurance decisions to make sure the named beneficiaries still are the people who should collect the money – especially if you’ve experienced major life changes.

-Say, for instance, you name your spouse as a beneficiary on your life insurance policy, and then you go through a bitter divorce.
-A few years later you remarry, have children and live happily ever after.
-Unless you changed the name of the beneficiary on the life insurance policy, though, guess who collects the death benefit when you die?
+Say, for instance, you name your spouse as a life insurance beneficiary and you then go through a bitter divorce.
+A few years later, you remarry, have children and live happily ever after.
+Unless you changed the name of the life insurance beneficiary, though, guess who collects the death benefit when you die?
 Your ex-spouse.

 Sometimes people remember to update individual life insurance policies but forget to update group life insurance policies.
 Take a look at all your policies to make sure they reflect your current wishes.
 It can save the people you love from a difficult – and costly – battle disputing the policy in court.
 Clearly communicating your wishes and making sure the contracts are up to date is the best way to make sure your money goes exactly where you wanted it after you’re gone.